| The approach to the green at the fourth hole of the Oaks Course. (Kiel Christianson/GolfPublisher.com) |

 The 537-yard fourth is also lovely and, because it plays downhill, ends up being more of a big par-4 than a true par-5.
 Nevertheless, the stunning approach through a neck of trees to the green, protected in front by a large bunker, requires plenty of skill and guts to go for it in two.

-The Stonehouse Course begins inauspiciously with perhaps the property's only "bad" hole: a 505-yard par-5 with an awkward tee shot that needs only travel 220 yards with a good draw.
+Temecula Creek Inn's Stonehouse Course begins inauspiciously with perhaps the property's only "bad" hole: a 505-yard par-5 with an awkward tee shot that needs only travel 220 yards with a good draw.

 The layout picks up steam after the opening hole, however, and you'll admire one hole after another as they rise and drop across the landscape.
 Tour de France winner (then loser) Floyd Landis trained on the roads encircling the course, so you can imagine the elevation changes.

-The 416-yard sixth hole presents you with what might be the most striking tee shot on any Southern California inland course.
+The 416-yard sixth hole presents you with what might be the most striking tee shot on any southern California inland course.
 A well-struck ball will fly from the elevated greens over rock and scrub to a rolling fairway.
 The approach travels farther down the valley to a green in an oak grove.
 The only blemish on this tough hole is freeway noise.

 The 555-yard ninth ends your round with perhaps this nine's tightest tee shot, though flares to the right will likely run back down the hillside.
 The green is slightly elevated and tucked behind a pond, so it's nearly impossible to go for unless your drive is longer than this writer's (332 yards).
 There's a generous layup area in front of the green, but be warned: Approaches play 10-15 yards longer than the scorecard says (trust the writer, who washed two balls before discovering this).

-"Minitour guys come out here and knock down the flagsticks," he says, "but then they three-putt and walk away pissed."
+"Mini tour guys come out here and knock down the flagsticks," he says, "but then they three-putt and walk away pissed."

+The scenery, conditions and challenge are worth the reasonable fees.
 Amenities are also excellent.
 The course houses Bill Seltzer's Temecula Valley Golf School.
-Practice facilities are spacious and plush (the range is closed Monday morning for mowing), and the pro shop is well-stocked.
-The only inconvenience is the snack bar's limited breakfast menu.
+Practice facilities are spacious and plush (the range is closed Monday morning for mowing), and the pro shop is well stocked.

 July 16, 2007